 The TAs will grade all your submissions, unless otherwise noted.
-If you have any concerns, contact the grader for that specific assignment via email as noted in the "Where to go for help?
-(Comm.
-Methods & Policies)" page of the Syllabus.
-Any concerns about grades should be communicated within 2 weeks of the assignment's due date.
+If you have any concerns, contact the grader for that specific assignment via email as noted in the Where to go for help?.
+Any concerns about grades should be communicated within 7 days of receiving the grade.